2021 Scholarship Winners

 I am excited to announce this year’s Excel University scholarship winners!
 These scholarships are supported by the Excel University Alumni Association, so thanks to all of you who have helped make these awards possible.

-Each will receive a cash award plus an enrollment to the Excel University Graduate Certification program.
+Each will receive a cash award plus an Excel University training pass.

 The recipients are terrific examples of the type of accounting student that the scholarship program was designed to assist.
 They are wonderful representations of the future of our profession.
 They are smart, hard-working, and highly recommended by their professors.

-Congratulations to the 2020 Excel University Scholarship winners: Kate and Michael!
+Congratulations to the 2021 Excel University Scholarship winners: Ian and Vinh!

 As part of the scholarship application, I asked for a short essay Interesting Ways I’ve Used Excel.
 I’d like to share portions of the essays as well.

 While pursuing his accounting degree at the College of Charleston, he worked as a tax intern at Baldwin & Associates.
 He was recently accepted as an intern at EY.